open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 ## What is profiling

-While the terms "profile" and "profiling" can have slightly different meanings depending on the context,for the purposes of this OTEP we are defining the two terms as follows:
+While the terms "profile" and "profiling" can have slightly different meanings depending on the context, for the purposes of this OTEP we are defining the two terms as follows:

 - Profile: A collection of stack traces with some metric associated with each